yashbhargava1992/stingray/CONTRIBUTING.md

 ---

 Contributions from everyone, experienced and inexperienced, are welcome!
 If you don't know where to start, look at the [Open Issues](https://github.com/StingraySoftware/stingray/issues) and/or get involved in our [Slack channel](http://slack-invite.timelabtechnologies.com/) .
-This code is written in Python 3.6+.
+This code is written in Python 3.6+, but in general we will follow the Astropy/Numpy minimum Python versions.
 Tests run at each commit during Pull Requests, so it is easy to single out points in the code that break this compatibility.

 - **Branches:**
     - Don't use your master **branch(forked) for anything.
 Consider deleting your master** branch.